Posted by Ellie Hearn in Muscle Building

 ZMA is great because it can also help you achieve a more restful, deeper sleep.
 Now, sleep is another key factor in reducing DOMS and speeding up recovery time.
 I also add in a straight Magnesium capsule on top of my ZMA at night for ultimate recovery.

 BCAA Recovery is one of my favourite supplements and it’s my go-to for muscle recovery and DOMS.
 If you don’t already, I’d highly recommend taking BCAA Recovery intra workout.

 The science backs it up.
 One study found that consuming a BCAA supplement reduced muscle soreness and helped helps muscles recover their maximal voluntary contraction faster compared with a placebo group.

 It delivers fast-absorbing protein straight to the muscles as you’re working them, can help with muscle endurance, contains electrolytes to help with muscle cramping and hydration and of course can lessen DOMS.

 It’s important to replenish your body after a tough workout, so make sure to dig into a nutritious meal and rehydrate after exercise.

-Protein, in particular, is key to ensuring best possible muscle recovery and growth, but your body is also craving some carbohydrates to replenish glycogen stores.
-So enjoy a well-rounded meal post workout and help your body to recover faster!
+Protein, in particular, is key to ensuring the best possible muscle recovery and growth, but your body is also craving some carbohydrates to replenish glycogen stores.
+So enjoy a well-rounded meal post-workout and help your body to recover faster!

 And that’s it, my top 5 tips for making the DOMS struggle a little easier!
 We hope some of these tips help ease the pain and help you recover faster than ever before.